Thinking about building your own king platform bed with storage? Check out this project where I show you how I built my own with lots of storage!

 I plan to store off-season clothes in the long term storage drawers in the center, folded clothes or linens in the front drawers, then the sides I’ll use for shoes or baskets of items.

-All in all this build has a lot of pieces but it’s very easy to put together, so if you’re needing a bed then check out the plans with a cutlist and material list HERE.
+All in all this build has a lot of pieces but it’s very easy to put together, so if you’re needing a bed then check out the plans with a cutlist and material list here in these DIY Platform Bed with Storage build Plans.
 I have this design in Queen and King sizes.

 I hope you enjoyed it!